 Protein Z, a vitamin K–dependent protein, functions as a cofactor to down-regulate coagulation by forming a complex with the plasma protein, Z-dependent protease inhibitor (ZPI).
 The complex predominantly inactivates factor Xa on phospholipid surfaces.

+Testing for protein Z deficiency is not part of routine thrombophilia testing.
 Quantification of protein Z, ZPI, and protein Z autoantibodies is done in specialized regional laboratories by plasma electrophoresis, immunoblotting, and enzyme-linked immunosorbent assay.